AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Interaction documentation has been enriched with links to several videos that help understand better how to manage offers.
 [Read more](../../interaction/using/interaction-and-offer-management.md)

 The best practices article on how to optimize the queries running on your instance has been integrated into the documentation.
-[Reasd more](../../workflow/using/query.md#optimizing-queries)
+[Read more](../../workflow/using/query.md#optimizing-queries)

 ## December 2019 {#december-2019}